Pandemonium (roller coaster): History

 With the success of Tony Hawk's Big Spin, Six Flags announced in late 2007 that they would be adding two more to their parks.
 Six Flags Discovery Kingdom and Six Flags Over Texas both opened the next two installments in the spring of 2008.

 In November 2010, Six Flags began the process of cancelling licensed intellectual property deals they had with various brands, including the agreement with Tony Hawk himself, as the company was emerging itself from bankruptcy at that time.
 Discovery Kingdom, Fiesta Texas, and Over Texas operated the coasters under Hawk's brand until January 2011, following the 2010 run of Holiday in the Park.
 Afterward, those three parks quickly dropped Hawk's name from the ride and any other memorabilia associated with him and operated their coaster as Big Spin for the remainder of the season.
 At the start of the new season in 2011, all four Tony Hawk's Big Spins were officially renamed to Pandemonium like their sister park at New England.

 In late 2011, Six Flags announced that Superman: Ultimate Flight would be built at Discovery Kingdom, replacing their Pandemonium roller coaster.
 The new ride would reuse the PLC room and extended queue area, which was formerly the station for Zonga.
 Pandemonium at Discovery Kingdom officially closed at the park on January 1, 2012.
 As Pandemonium was a relatively new coaster, Six Flags moved it to the headquarters of Larson International and Roller Coaster Museum, both located in Plainview, Texas, for storage.
 In mid 2012, Six Flags México announced The Joker for the 2013 season.
-Track of the stored Pandemonium moved from Texas to its new home in Mexico.
+The track of the stored Pandemonium was moved from Texas to Mexico.